Razat94/learnSEO/README.md

 > Note: Alt attributes are not allowed on the anchor tag.
 It's used for images.
 > [Source](https://stackoverflow.com/questions/14850187/is-it-correct-to-use-alt-tag-for-an-anchor-link)

-- [ ] For the robots.txt file, make sure it correctly suggests which parts of your site search engines should and shouldn't crawl.[Source](https://moz.com/learn/seo/robotstxt)
+- [ ] For the robots.txt file, make sure it correctly suggests which parts of your site search engines should and shouldn't crawl.
+[Source](https://moz.com/learn/seo/robotstxt)
 - [ ] Make sure the noindex meta tag is NOT added if you want it indexed.
 [Source](https://support.google.com/webmasters/answer/93710?hl=en)
 - [ ] Don't include hidden text and links.
 [Source](https://support.google.com/webmasters/answer/66353?hl=en)
 - [ ] Don't cloak your pages.
 [Source](https://support.google.com/webmasters/answer/66355?hl=en&ref_topic=6001971)
-- [ ] Google doesn't see a big advantage at what the URL structure itself looks like, i.e. if there's multiple slashes & nested paths in URLs.
+- [ ] Google doesn't see a big advantage at what the URL structure itself looks like i.e. if there's multiple slashes & nested paths in URLs.
-	It however DOES care about crawl depth or how many links someone has to click through to actually get to that content [This source](https://www.searchenginejournal.com/google-click-depth-matters-seo-url-structure/256779/)
+	It however DOES care about crawl depth or how many links someone has to click through to actually get to that content.
+	[This source](https://www.searchenginejournal.com/google-click-depth-matters-seo-url-structure/256779/)
 	explains [this](https://www.youtube.com/watch?v=zyQbNGUycX8) video at the 31:09 mark.
 > Having said all that, it is still good UX if we keep URL paths short & relevant.
 [Source](https://support.google.com/webmasters/answer/7451184?hl=en#hierarchy)